Mexico Immigration Laws and Application Process Summary

 How The New Residency Statuses Affect Importing A Car

 Aduana is the agency that dictates auto import issues.
-Auto permits now line up with your visa status.
-Until the new statuses are in full force, there may be an amnesty period to allow foreigners to resolve any issues with permits.
+Auto permits now line up with your visa status, but you MUST notify Aduana whenever your immigration status changes before it does.
+Also, if you are changing to a permenente status you must formally import your US or Canadian plated vehicle before your temporal status expires.
 There are also regions of Mexico where permits are not required like Baja, parts of Sonora and Quintana Roo.

 Need More VISA Information?